 Non-chilling Flower Bulbs

-Spring blooming bulbs naturally go through a period of chilling during winter, which will cause dormancy.
+Spring-blooming bulbs naturally go through a period of chilling during winter, which will cause dormancy.
 The warmer temperatures of spring force the embryonic plant inside to wake up and begin growing.
 Summer bloomers don’t require this cold period and tender varieties may even be killed by exposure to cold temperatures.
-For this reason, many of the bulbs need to be dug up and held indoors in winter to ensure their viability the next season.
+For this reason, many of the bulbs need to be dug up and held indoors in winter to ensure their viability for the next season.

 There are many types of plants that flower and flourish in summer, but bulbs provide a unique spectrum of form and color that accents the usual perennials and annuals in the flower bed.
 Summer bulbs are planted in spring after all danger of frost has passed.
 Spring bulbs need temperatures of at least 40 degrees Fahrenheit (4 C.) to force them out of dormancy, but this isn’t the case with the summer flowering types.
-Since they are bulbs that don’t need chilling, they are the best bet for a gardener that forgot to plant bulbs in fall.
+Since they are bulbs that don’t need chilling, they are the best bet for a gardener that forgot to plant bulbs in the fall.

 Which Bulbs Do Not Require Chilling?